WiscADSL/uFS/cfs_bench/exprs/artifact_eval/README.md

 done
 ```

 The results would be printed to `stdout` and saved as `ycsb-X.data`.
+We recommend using `all` instead of manully running these six cases one-by-one, as the option `all` enables the script to reuse environments and skip preparation, which largely speeds up the experiments.

 ## Advanced Usage